 Ambedkar makes a case that the Bhagvat Gita is not a religious text.
 Instead, it is a counter-revolutionary text used to oppose Buddhism.
 The three main points of the Bhagvat Gita are:

 - Justification of killing because the soul and body are separate.
-If a person is killed or dies in war only there body perishes.
+If a person is killed or dies in war only their body perishes.
 The soul is indestructible and the body will re-incarnate

 - Defense of the caste system as the result of unchangeable quality in an individual